Last Son Of Krypton?1 of 12

 During the “World of New Krypton” story, Chris Kent, the son of General Zod and the adopted son of Superman, took the mantle, with the Kryptonian Kara Ak-Var adopting the identity of Flamebird.

 Introduced just prior to "Rebirth," Jon Kent inherited his dad’s powers, and unlike many heroes with that kind of legacy, his father is still around to show him how to use them.
-Their relationship is the primary focus of "Rebirth"’s Superman.
+Their relationship was the primary focus of "Rebirth's" Superman - until Jon Kent departed Earth to learn about his Kryptonian heritage alongside Lois Lane and none other than his grandfather, Jor-El.

 Though he first appeared as a villain, he later became one of the four Supermen who appeared in Metropolis after Kal-El’s death at the hands of Doomsday – another Kryptonian weapon.